katetomevska/Proektna/README.md

 # Proektna
-My fisrt web page for the course OWEB using html, css and javascript.
+My first web page for the course OWEB using html, css and javascript.
 It consists of my biography, my story, education, gallery and my contact.